 Lawsuits, Legal Claims & Subpoenas

-All process-servers must be directed to the General Counsel's Office where the General Counsel or a member of the legal staff will sign for the summons and complaint and ensure that the lawsuit is appropriately assigned and handled.
+All process servers must be directed to the General Counsel's Office where the General Counsel or a member of the legal staff will sign for the summons and complaint or other legal documents and ensure that the matter is appropriately assigned and handled.
 University faculty and staff are not authorized to accept service of process on behalf of the University.

-If process is not served on the OGC, the following procedures should be followed:
+If by any circumstance process is not served on the GCO, the following procedures should be followed:

 Legal Processes & DefinitionsFor additional information, you may also review our resources section.